No Products in the Cart

 However, recent scientific research has shown that your immune system also plays a role in many other diseases, including irritable bowel syndrome (IBS), inflammatory bowel disease, obesity, heart disease, diabetes and even mental health and brain disorders.
 Many of these diseases are driven in part by a process called inflammation.
 Inflammation occurs when the immune system becomes activated and it is important for fighting off infections, toxins and other invaders.
 However, too much inflammation is bad for the body, as the immune cells and chemicals begin to harm the body itself.
 Therefore, an unhealthy immune system can become over-activated, leading to inflammation, which may contribute to many other diseases and disorders other than infections.

 Ultimately, the immune system is one of the key drivers of your overall health and wellbeing - helping to prevent illness and infection, whilst also warding off many other diseases.
-If you want to make sure that your immune system functions properly, check out our science pages to find out more today.
+If you want to make sure that your immune system functions properly, you can read more about the science behind our immune supplements here, or if you're interested shop our immune supplements now.